Volunteering is an incredibly rewarding experience that should benefit both you and the organisation you are working for.

 Mansfield Volunteer Centre

 Mansfield Volunteer Centre is situated within Community House and managed by Mansfield CVS.
-Offers a volunteer brokerage service matching potential volunteers with opportunities across Mansfield and District.
-This service is currently provided by 3 volunteers.
+It offers a volunteer brokerage service matching potential volunteers with opportunities across Mansfield and District.

 Who can become a volunteer?

 The simple answer is anyone!
 There are fewer roles for under-16s, but opportunties are out there.
 We can point you in the right direction if you don't know where to start.